thoughtbot/gitsh/lib/gitsh/tab_completion/README.md

 from state `0` to state `4`.
 From state `4` the next thing we expect is a path, so we'd offer file paths from the current directory as completions.

-### Building the state graph
+### Loading the state graph

-The state graph is built by the `Gitsh::TabCompletion::AutomatonFactory` class.
+As you might imagine, the state graph for tab completing Git commands is fairly large.
+Instead of hard-coding this graph, we load it from a configuration file written in a custom DSL.

+The configuration file (in this repository's `etc` directory, and installed to `$(prefix)/etc/gitsh/completions`) provides standard completions for Git commands.

+Details of the DSL can be found in the gitsh\_completions(5) manual page in this repository's `man` directory.

 To help debug the state graph, the repository includes a visualisation tool.
 Running `bin/tcviz` will output the graph in [Graphviz's dot language][1].